graphistry/graphistry-cli/README.md

 ## 4. Graphistry Container Installation

+Load the Graphistry containers into your system's registry:
 ```
 docker load -i containers.tar
 ```

+## 5. Start

+Launch with `docker-compose up`, and stop with `ctrl-c`.
+To start as a background daemon, use `docker-compose up -d`.

 Congratulations, you have installed Graphistry!

 For a demo, try going to `http://MY_SITE/graph/graph.html?dataset=Twitter`, and compare to [the public version](https://labs.graphistry.com/graph/graph.html?dataset=Twitter).